mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 Advantages of `trackedFunction`:

-1. Concise, declarative syntax.
-2. Restarts automatically when dependency properties change.
-3. Fancy new technology that the Ember ecosystem is leaning toward.
+1. 💛 **Boilerplate**: not as concise as .
+2. 💛 **Autostart**: does not offer an autostart, but it can effortlessly be implemented with a cached getter.
+3. 💚 **Modern**: built for Octane.
+4. 💚 **Auto cleanup**: you don't have to care about the parent object being destroyed when the callback runs.

 Disadvantages:

-1. Feels like black magic.
+2. 💛 **Hidden complexity**: Feels like black magic.
 Resources are difficult to learn.
-2. Restarting the promise imperatively is a bit tricky.
+On the other hand, they are the next big thing in Ember, so they deserve to be learned.

 ## Comparison